MZanggl/flooent/README.md

 ### chunk

-Breaks the array into multiple, smaller arrays of a given size:
+Breaks the array into multiple, smaller arrays of a given size.

 ```javascript
 given.array([1, 2, 3, 4, 5]).chunk(3) // [[1, 2, 3], [4, 5]]